pytest-dev/pytest/doc/en/fixture.rst

 2. Adding finalizers directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While yield fixtures are considered to be the cleaner and more straighforward option, there is another choice, and that is to add "finalizer" functions directly to the test's `request-context`_ object.
+While yield fixtures are considered to be the cleaner and more straightforward option, there is another choice, and that is to add "finalizer" functions directly to the test's `request-context`_ object.
 It brings a similar result as yield fixtures, but requires a bit more verbosity.